TongZhengHong/CG4002-Visualiser/docs/DevelopereGuid.md

 ### 🧩 Sequence Diagram Explanation – Opponent

-This diagram shows how the Opponent processes MQTT messages received from the broker via the MqttManager.
+Since a player only publishes the visibility status of their opponent after receiving the opponent's action, the opponent must be designed to listen for both the action message from the backend server and the visibility message published by the opposing player.

+With this in mind, the opponent processes its action in the following steps:

 1. When a `viz/trigger` message is received, the opponent stores the action to be displayed later.
 2. Upon receiving a `viz/visibility` message, the opponent checks if the player is visible,
-3. Process the previously stored action, adds any snow damage, and applies the total damage to the player if visible.
+3. Process and display the previously stored action
+4. Calculates any snow damage, and applies the total damage to the player only if visible.
-4. After applying the action, the stored action is reset to avoid repeat execution.
+5. After applying the action, the stored action is reset to avoid repeat execution.

+> Note: Snow state is only sent via the Player object as each device can determine if the camera has entered the opponent's snow effect.

 ![](images/OpponentSequenceDiagram.png)

-> Note that snow state is only sent via the Player object as each device can determine if the camera has entered the opponent's snow effect.

 ### ⚙️ `ProcessAction` Function Overview